ebininoroniex/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 			POWER and DIVIDE are environment variable
 10 –script that displays the result of BREATH to the power LOVE
 			BREATH and LOVE are environment variables
-			The script should display the result, followed by a new line 11 –
+			The script displays the result, followed by a new line 11 – A script that converts a number from base 2 to base 10.
-12 –
+		The number in base 2 is stored in the environment variable BINARY The script displays the number in base 10, followed by a new line 12 –
 13 –